Mediums: I draw and paint in pastel, charcoal, graphite pencil and pen and ink. My studio work is oil and acrylic.

-I have taught in Whitehorse, and also in San Francisco.
-I obtained a life time certificate from the state of California to teach art to adults in Community College.
-I have been an art instructor for seniors in residence homes.
+I taught art in nightschool in Whitehorse.
+Later when I moved to California, I obtained a life time certificate to teach art to adults in Community College.
+For the past five years I have been an art instructor for seniors in residence homes.
 It has been very rewarding and inspiring to see men and women who are upwards of 80 years, who didn't think they could draw to turn out very accomplished and interesting art works.
 In some cases it has increased the self esteem and helped people to socialize more in that residence setting.

-At the present time I am painting on very large 4 to 6 foot canvases depicting the conceptions of a scholar, artist and musician who is also knowledgeable in the fields of religion, mythology and legend.
-This collaboration allows me to share my technical knowledge while imparting certain principles to the creator of the designs, and where I test out different solvents, and create layers of underpainting in burnt umber and white.
-Later the artist will do the final painting with color mixtures based on the Munsell system.
+At the present time I am painting on 4 to 6 foot canvases depicting the conceptions of a musician who likes mythology and legend.
+This collaboration allows me to share my technical knowledge while imparting certain principles to the creator of the designs.
+I test out different mediums, and create layers of underpainting.

-My most recent mural was for a middle school in Richmond, CA. However, my mural history is long.
-I did the History of the Klondike for the Whitehorse City Hall in 1967.
-This was a $5,000 prize for a contest where I won over the architect of the newly built City Hall.
+My most recent mural was for a middle school in Richmond, CA. My mural history is long.
+I created a design for a City Hall mural depicting the History of the Klondike for the Whitehorse City Hall in 1967.
+This was a $5,000 prize for a contest.
 At that time I was working as a typist for the Yukon Daily News.
 The bid for the mural artist was open and I applied at the urging of the editor of the Newspaper.
-He told me not to create it in paint, because I wasn't good enough in those days, but to design it in another medium such as wood.
-I created the design and a cabinet maker helped me to implement it.
+I created the design for a wood relief mural, and a local cabinet maker helped me to execute it.

 in Lompoc, California, I designed The History of the Blacksmith Shop.
 This was also a prize winning situation where the annual Harvest Festival event sought a master muralist to paint the theme that was chosen for the year.
 In Santa Barbara I was becoming known for murals, and so I also painted one for the offshore Oil Transport Company in Ventura, for their outdoor dining room.

-In Tucson, Arizona in 1999, I designed and painted a Lebanese Souk, which was very successul.
+In Tucson, Arizona in 1999, I designed and painted a Lebanese Souk, which was very successful.
 It was commissioned by Ali Baba, a family restaurant owned by Lebanese folk, and their food was excellent.
-I ate their as often as I could.
+I really enjoyed the excellent cuisine at Ali Baba.

 During my stay in Arizona, I had the opportunity to travel to Europe and Russia.
-In Italy I was aghast at the amount of art everywhere.
-I became infatuated with religious subjects and so started a series of old testament legends, and at the Jewish Community Relations Council I was awarded a prize for my painting 'The Test of Abraham'.
+In Italy I was amazed at the amount of art everywhere.
+I became interested in biblical subjects and so started a series of old testament legends.
+The Jewish Community Relations Council I awarded a prize for my painting 'The Test of Abraham'.

 Back in California I began showing jazz art paintings at the 57th Street Gallery.
 Owned by Floyd Pellom, it had a very successful 5 year run, eventually having live jazz in the evenings, but the gallery is now closed.

 I would like to spend a few months, painting in Italy.
 I spent a month on each of my two visits, one traveling by train in central and northern Italy, and one in the regions of Ravenna and Emilia Romagno.
-Everything Italian is very exciting to me, because it's new to me, and I consider Italy my birthright.
-I am currently studying the language, and watching Italian films which are very popular in the San Francisco area.
+I consider Italy my birthright.
+I am currently studying Italian.